sshumway/uppervalleyjs-react/react_presentation.md

 ### Neat, so how do I do it?

-1. Create Components
+1. Create components
-2. Compose Components
+2. Compose components
 3. Get a declarative, testable, understandable UI

 --